 In line with the Payment Services Regulations (PSR) 2017, consumers are generally liable for payments they authorise.
-Revolut is expected to process authorised payment instructions without undue delay.
-As an Electronic Money Institution (EMI), it also has long-standing obligations to help protect customers from financial harm from fraud and scams.
+ClearBank is expected to process authorised payment instructions without undue delay.
+As a bank, it also has long-standing obligations to help protect customers from financial harm from fraud and scams.
 But those are predicated on there having been a fraud or scam.
 So, to start, I've considered whether Mr R was a victim of a scam.

-Having considered the information Mr R and his representative have sent to support his claim that he was scammed, I'm not satisfied it shows me more than Mr R making a transfer of funds to cryptocurrency wallets in his name.
+Having considered the information Mr R and his representative have sent to support his claim that he was scammed, I'm not satisfied it shows me more than Mr R making a transfer of funds to another bank account in his name, then into a cryptocurrency wallet that was also in his name.